Out Of Town - A Modern "Nav"

 NOW I AM NO LONGER SMILING…

 One Wednesday night at the beginning of February, Mark collapsed in the car from a cerebral haemorrhage as we were on our way home from work.
 On the way to the hospital, the traffic lights seemed to be stuck on red.
-While I held him in my arms, he faded away.
+While I held him, trying to keep him upright in the car, he faded away.
 After a long operation, we got messages that didn’t sound promising.
 But through all the tears we held on to the only thing we had – hope.
 That only lasted until the next morning, however, when we were told that Mark was brain dead.

 On Saturday the 6th of February Mark died, only a few days after his 31st birthday.
-When he finally passed away I was at his side, holding his hand, saying “Goodbye and thank you for everything” to Mark, my boss, my friend, my everyday hero, my ideal, my inspiration… He managed to get the best out of me.
-Never have I been better.
+When he finally passed away I was at his side saying “Goodbye and thank you for everything” to Mark, my boss, my friend, my everyday hero, my ideal, my inspiration… He managed to get the best out of me.
+Never had I been better.
 For him, I always did my best.
 He gave me the chance of a lifetime.
 Mark will always be my master.
 On that day, I had put on our t-shirt; “FLY ME HIGHER”.

 After Mark’s death, the studio was never the same.
 But for his sake, I decided to stay until I had finished the projects we had started together.
 All of a sudden, I was in charge of five projects.
 But Mark had given me self-confidence.
 When it came to the Flyers and Chomel boutiques I knew everything about them.
 When the projects were completed I left Broadley Gard Associates, ready for the next step.